snowplow/documentation/docs/understanding-tracking-design/managing-event-specifications/api/index.md

     A[Published 1] --> B[Published 5]
 ```

-### Deprecating a Tracking Scenario
+### Deprecating an Event Specification

-When editing a scenario, it can be deprecated by setting the `status` to `deprecated`.
-This is a way of informing tracking scenario consumers (for instance, developers) not to rely on the tracking anymore.
+When editing an event specification, it can be deprecated by setting the `status` to `deprecated`.
+This is a way of informing event specifications consumers (for instance, developers) not to rely on the tracking anymore.

 ### Validations

-- `scenario.event.source`: If provided, it should match a valid and existing Iglu URI
+- `spec.event.source`: If provided, it should match a valid and existing Iglu URI
-- `scenario.name`: It validates that the `scenario.name` of a tracking scenario is unique within the data structure context, inferred from the source data structure `scenario.event.source` if provided
+- `spec.name`: It validates that the `spec.name` of an event specification is unique within the data structure context, inferred from the source data structure `spec.event.source` if provided
-- `scenario.version`: If provided, it should be equal to or greater than zero, should not exist, and be greater than the last published version
+- `spec.version`: If provided, it should be equal to or greater than zero, should not exist, and be greater than the last published version
-- `scenario.status`: If provided, it should match one of `draft`, `published`, or `deprecated`
+- `spec.status`: If provided, it should match one of `draft`, `published`, or `deprecated`
-- `scenario.entities`: If provided, it will validate that the entities, `scenario.entities.tracked` and `scenario.entities.enriched`, are not duplicated and that they exist
+- `spec.entities`: If provided, it will validate that the entities, `spec.entities.tracked` and `spec.entities.enriched`, are not duplicated and that they exist
-- `scenario.dataProductId`: If provided, it will validate that the data product exists
+- `sceeventSpecnario.dataProductId`: If provided, it will validate that the data product exists

 :::info
 This endpoint will trigger [**compatibility checking**](#compatibility-checks) if `event.source` and `event.schema` are defined.
 :::

-## Deleting a Tracking Scenario
+## Deleting an Event Specification

-Use this request to delete a tracking scenario within an organization.
+Use this request to delete an event specification within an organization.

-`DELETE /api/msc/v1/organizations/{organizationId}/tracking-scenarios/v2/{scenarioId}`
+`DELETE /api/msc/v1/organizations/{organizationId}/event-specs/v1/{eventSpecId}`

 :::warning
-Please note that this action is irreversible and will permanently delete the tracking scenario.
+Please note that this action is irreversible and will permanently delete the event specification.
 :::